 Wright & Gray is a trusted New Orleans personal injury firm with over 20 years of experience handling personal injury cases.
 This experience has taught us how to provide each case with the care and attention it deserves.
 After a spinal cord injury resulting from another person’s negligence or recklessness, we understand that victims are concerned not just about paying bills, but also about their future and whether they will be able to do the things they love ever again.
 This is why we take such care to do what we can for our clients and help them feel as whole as possible again.
-Consider scheduling an appointment with Wright & Gray at 504-688-7330 or visit our website to set up your free consultation.
+Consider scheduling an appointment with a spinal cord injury attorney at 888-912-4944 or visit our website to set up your free consultation.

 A spinal injury is damage to any part of the spinal cord or nerves at the edge of the spinal canal, according to the Mayo Clinic.
 These injuries typically result in numbness, tingling, or total loss of sensation.
 Usually, spinal cord injuries result from a serious blow or trauma to the neck or back.
 However, keep in mind that a spinal cord injury is not the same as a neck or back injury.
 A neck or back injury can include damage to muscle tissue or other bones, but if it does not involve the spinal cord or surrounding nerves, then it is not a spinal cord injury.

-Symptoms of a spinal cord injury generally one or more of these:
+Symptoms of a spinal cord injury are generally one or more of these:

 The term “spinal cord injury” is rather broad and encompasses several different types of injuries and outcomes.